TiendaNube/api-docs/guides/Payment Provider/README.md

 Special dates like Black Friday, Cyber Monday and Hotsale should be handled with care.
 Your app should be able to sustain heavy loads with multiple very high traffic peaks.

 ## App Metadata
-The payments configuration dashboard displays the apps to the merchants so that the merchant can directly install them from there, instead of having to go to the app store.
-Our partners' dashboard currently doesn't support the configuration of category specific parameters to an app, such as information about transaction costs (`rates`), supported payment methods, etc. However, our support team will gladly insert that information for you into your app.
+The payments configuration dashboard displays the available apps for a store so that the merchant can directly install them from there, instead of having to visit  the App Store.
+Our partner dashboard currently does not support to configure specific parameters of an application category, such as information about transaction costs (`rates`), supported payment methods, etc. However, our support team will gladly insert that information for you into your app.

-The information is country specific, so, if your app is to be published in several countries, you'll need to provider a JSON for each country.
+The information is country specific, so, if your app is to be published in several countries, you'll need to provide a JSON for each country.

-Here's an example of what a JSON metadata would look like.
+Here's an example of what a JSON metadata would look like:

 ```json
 {